mikeybyker/phonenumber-auth/README.md

 ## Setup

-Add your firebase config to firebase.config.sample.ts and rename firebase.config.ts
+ - Add your firebase config to firebase.config.sample.ts and rename firebase.config.ts
+ - In the firebase console:
+   - Enable the **Phone** provider under **Sign-In Method**
+   - Add your domain to the **Authorised Domains** list

 ## Development server